Spectrum Photographic is proud to support the #LeaveNoTraceBrighton campaign.

 The campaign has received support from the Green Party, as well as members of the community.

-Initially launching between the Palace Pier and the west end of Hove Lawns, it may be rolled out further if it is a success.
+It initially launched between the Palace Pier and the west end of Hove Lawns.

 View a video created to launch the campaign by clicking here.